xtrf/rigi-ios-sdk/README.md

 3. Select the text to translate.
 When a preview is available, it will be shown next to the text
 4. The changes will be reflected in the preview.
 Make sure to save your changes!

+Note:<br>
-Note: This is just a preview.
-The updated text might be rendered differently on your device after importing into Xcode.
+The rendered texts in the previews are just an indication.
+These texts might be rendered differently on your device after importing into Xcode.

 ![](Docs/Screens/translate-1.png)
 ![](Docs/Screens/translate-2.png)